Jerome Opoku

-Jerome Osei Opoku (born 14 October 1998) is an English professional footballer who plays as a centre-back for Arouca.
+Jerome Osei Opoku (born 14 October 1998) is a professional footballer.
+He plays as a centre-back for Süper Lig club İstanbul Başakşehir.
+Born in England, he plays for the Ghana national team.

+Opoku grew up admiring Gareth Bale and initially aspired to become a top-class winger.
+However, during his U-15 years, his coach Mark Pembridge shifted him to left-back.
+Around the same time, a sudden growth spurt prompted another change — this time to centre-back — a position he would go on to play for most of his senior career.

+As captain of Fulham’s U-16 team, Opoku led the side to victory in the 2014 Premier League International Cup, defeating a highly-rated Chelsea squad in the final.

 Club career

-He captained the Fulham U23's at the end of the 2018–19 season.
+He captained the Fulham U23s at the end of the 2018–19 season.

 On 2 September 2019, Opoku was sent on loan to League One side Accrington Stanley in order to gain first team experience.
 He made his Accrington debut against Bristol Rovers on 7 September 2019 in an eventual 3–3 draw.
 After a 3–1 defeat to Sunderland, in an interview he claimed he would play anywhere the coach put him.

 On 25 September 2020, Opoku joined League One side Plymouth Argyle on loan until January.

 On 30 July 2021, Opoku was loaned out again, this time to Danish Superliga club Vejle Boldklub, for the entire 2021–22 season.

-On 24 June 2022, Opoku joined Primeira Liga side Arouca on a free transfer.
+On 24 June 2022, Opoku joined Portuguese Primeira Liga side Arouca on a free transfer, signing a three-year contract.